 The new file is 5656 X 3922 (22.2 MP) – 300 ppi

 The comparison between the Bicubic Smoother and the Super Resolution method is shown below, It shows clearly that super resolution has done a much fantastic job.

-Think of photo enlargement and “super resolution” as a new option for those special photos and print projects that really need it.
+Think of photo enlargement and “super-resolution” as a new option for those special photos and print projects that really need it.
 Please, don’t be tempted to apply Super Resolution on all your photos!
-It can produce very large files, which take much bigger space on your computer disk
+It can produce very large files, which take up much bigger space on your computer disk

 When applying the photo enlargement technique, use raw files whenever possible.
 If the source photo has artifacts, as often happens with highly compressed JPEGs or HEIC files, then these artifacts might become more visible.

 Keep in mind that you need a faster GPU.
-Both Enhance Details and Super Resolution perform millions of calculations and benefit immensely from a fast GPU.
+Both Enhance Details and Super Resolution performs millions of calculations and benefit immensely from a fast GPU.